 The sample is then sent to a specialised laboratory where doctors experienced in diagnosing lymphoma examine it.
-The lymph node cells are tested for particular proteins that are found on the surface of lymphoma cells.
+The lymph node cells are also tested for particular proteins that are found on the surface of lymphoma cells.
 The proteins the cells make can help doctors decide what treatment might be best for you.

-Rarely, you may also have a sample of your bone marrow cells taken (a bone marrow biopsy), to check if you have lymphoma cells in your bone marrow.
+Rarely, you might have a sample of your bone marrow cells taken (a bone marrow biopsy), to check if you have lymphoma cells in your bone marrow.

 Classical Hodgkin lymphoma generally responds very well to treatment.
 The majority of people are cured, even if their lymphoma is advanced when it is diagnosed.

 Your lymphoma specialist is the best person to talk to about the likely outcome of your treatment.
-They can’t give guarantees, but having access to all your test results and treatment plan means they are able to give you a more informed prognosis (outlook).
+They can use the results of your tests and consider other ‘risk factors’, like your age, symptoms, and any other conditions you have to give you a more informed prognosis (outlook).

-The exact treatment for classical Hodgkin lymphoma depends mainly on the stage of your disease and on the signs and symptoms you have.
-Stage 1 or 2 Hodgkin lymphoma is known as ‘early’ disease.
-Stage 3 or 4 is known as ‘advanced’ disease.
+The exact treatment you need depends on the stage of your disease and on the signs and symptoms you have.
+Stage 1 or Stage 2 Hodgkin lymphoma is known as ‘early’ disease.
+Stage 3 or Stage 4 Hodgkin lymphoma is known as ‘advanced’ disease.
 Just over half of cases (55%) of all types of Hodgkin lymphoma are early stage at diagnosis.

 Treatment for early stage classical Hodgkin lymphoma

-A few weeks after your chemotherapy finishes, you are likely to have radiotherapy to the areas affected by your lymphoma.
-You are most likely to have between 2 and 4 weeks of daily treatments (Monday to Friday).
+A few weeks after your chemotherapy finishes, you usually have radiotherapy to the areas affected by your lymphoma.
+It is common to have radiotherapy every day (except weekends) for 2 to 4 weeks.

-Sometimes people with classical Hodgkin lymphoma have chemotherapy alone.
-Chemotherapy without radiotherapy is less likely to cause long-term side effects, but the risk of the Hodgkin lymphoma relapsing (coming back).
+Chemotherapy without radiotherapy is less likely to cause long-term side effects, but you have a slightly higher risk of your lymphoma relapsing (coming back).
 If you don’t have radiotherapy, you usually have a total of at least three cycles of chemotherapy.
-Your doctor should discuss the treatment choices with you and should take your views and wishes into account.
+Your doctor should discuss the treatment choices with you and take your views and wishes into account.